-Tina Freese Decker, FACHE, is executive vice president and chief operating officer of Spectrum Health and will serve as preceptor.
-Following her administrative fellowship in 2002, she was named system director of planning and strategic development in 2003 and promoted to vice president.
-In 2006, Tina transitioned to president of United and Kelsey hospitals, followed by senior vice president and chief strategy officer for Spectrum Health.
+Tina Freese Decker, FACHE, is president and chief executive officer of Spectrum Health and will serve as preceptor.
+Following her administrative fellowship in 2002, she was named system director of planning and strategic development in 2003 and promoted to vice president in 2006.
+In 2011, Tina transitioned to president of Spectrum Health United and Kelsey hospitals, followed by senior vice president and chief strategy officer for Spectrum Health.
 In 2014, Tina became Spectrum Health Hospital Group president and served in this role until April 2017, followed by executive vice president and chief operating officer until September 2018.

 Tina earned her bachelor’s degree from Iowa State University in Ames, Iowa, and two master’s degrees from The University of Iowa in Iowa City—one in health administration and one in industrial engineering.

 About Spectrum Health